grindjs/grindjs/docs/guides/routing.markdown

 Now this user profile route will only be resolved when `:id` is a number, if any non-numeric data is passed, it won’t be captured by this route, and if no other route supports it, it will result in a 404.

-> Currently Grind requires you define a pattern _before_ you use it in a route.
+> {note} Currently Grind requires you define a pattern _before_ you use it in a route.
 In the future this should allow for patterns to be defined at any point, or even only on the route itself.
 Pull requests welcome!

 ### Parameter Bindings
 You can also bind parameters to a function to transform the value, before your action is called.
 In the `/users/:id` route above, your action would need to go out, find the user and handle a scenario where the user isn’t found.
 This isn’t ideal as you end up with cluttered, repetitive code.